English

 Should Louisiana and its inhabitants have been admitted into the United States on an equal footing with the original states of the Union?
 Why or why not?

-Louisiana is a part of United States and its inhabitants are citizens of USA at that time, so they should be considered as equal footing with the other states because everyone is equal in United States.
-America is a great nation and have capabilities to accept the foreigners as well as the people living in the states which are connected to United States.
-The case of Louisiana could be understood in a way that America have gain a lot much advantage by the addition of this state to the country.
-USA must include this new state in its union because of a number of reasons.
+Louisiana is a part of the United States, and its inhabitants were citizens of the USA at that time, so they should be considered on equal footing with the other states because everyone is equal in the United States.
+America is a great nation and has the capability to accept foreigners as well as the people living in the states that are connected to the United States.
+The case of Louisiana could be understood in a way that America has gained a lot of advantages by the addition of this state to the country.
+The USA must include this new state in its union for a number of reasons.

-In a question that if Louisiana and its residents should be considered as the part of the United States Union or not, there are many controversial point of views in all over the world.
-Even though the people would be a problem because of language barrier but still it could be resolved by their schooling.
-The area is rich in other positive factors including the natural resources and the economic strength.
-The people of Louisiana had different customs and rules according to their tribes but since after the purchase, it must be considered as an equal part of United States.
-Secretary of State, James Madison’s instructions to the American negotiators, were to consider this state as equal as the other states without any unnecessary delays[1].
-The federal principles were a little complex due to which, the French people were to be discussed and after that it was decided to announce Louisiana as the citizens with providing them all state privileges as possible.
+In the question of whether Louisiana and its residents should be considered as part of the United States Union or not, there are many controversial points of view all over the world.
+Even though the people would be a problem because of the language barrier, it could still be resolved by their schooling.
+The area is rich in other positive factors, including natural resources and economic strength.
+The people of Louisiana had different customs and rules according to their tribes, but after the purchase, it must be considered as an equal part of the United States.
+Secretary of State James Madison’s instructions to the American negotiators were to consider this state as equal to the other states without any unnecessary delays[1].
+The federal principles were a little complex, which was why the French people were to be discussed, and after that, it was decided to announce Louisiana as a citizen, providing them all state privileges possible.

-In a conclusion it can be finalized that the new brought state should be included in the United States Union as it is now the properly and under USA influence.
-It would help in definite growth of the nation in every aspect including economy, culture, diversity and language as well.
+In conclusion, it can be finalized that the newly brought state should be included in the United States Union as it is now property and under USA influence.
+It would help in the definite growth of the nation in every aspect, including economy, culture, diversity, and language as well.

 End Notes